AJB-ajb/BikeSharePrediction/documents/assignment 2/summaries/liang2024_key_aspects.md

 The paper compares their MRGNN approach with several models.

 ## Discussion
-The claim made that integrating subway and ride-hailing information significantly improves ride-sharing usage
+Pros.
+The claim made that integrating subway and ride-hailing information significantly influences ride-sharing usage and thus improves prediction is intuitively consistent.

+Cons.
+However the integration of this multimodal data, with its own  severely complicates the model and